codeignition/codeignition.github.io/_posts/2015-05-14-aws-spot-part2.md

 *<a href="http://codeignition.co/blog/2015/04/16/aws-spot-part1/" title="How to Create a Low Cost, Self-Healing & Immutable Infrastructure using AWS EC2 Spot Instances [Part 1]">
 Continued from part 1</a>*

-In our last blog we discussed about Pricing and Termination Policies of the AWS spot instances.
-We also discussed the factors affecting the pricing and the termination policies and how we can incorporate
+In part 1 we discussed what AWS spot instances are, how markets govern their price & how they can be terminated.

-AWS spot instances in our infrastructure.
-To create a self healing infrastructure and counter the unwanted infrastructure changes by terminations of AWS spot instances, we will now introduce another feature of AWS
+In this blog post we finish our journey towards creating a low cost, self-healing & immutable infrastructure by looking at the missing piece of the puzzle - AWS's Auto-scaling feature - and testing how it works.

 **Autoscaling**